 Install PDR’s official, FREE drug information and comparison app today!
 Apple | Android | Learn More

+Transfer factors are proteins and peptides that communicate antigenic immunological information intercellularly between a donor and a recipient.
+They support immune function through cell-mediated immunity (CMI).
+Transfer factors, which carry antigen-specific information, are produced by mononuclear cells and serve to support and improve immune-mediated pathways (1; 2).
+Mammalian transfer factors, including those of humans, are small molecules between 3,500 and 10,000 daltons.
+(1; 2) Transfer factors are polypeptides that consist of 40 to 44 amino acids (3) and are thought to have a conserved region and a variable region.
+From a molecular biological standpoint, these two properties are analogous to antibodies; however, transfer factors' functions of CMI differ almost completely from the functions of antibodies.
+Transfer factors that have a molecular weight of less than 3,500 daltons modulate immune response, but they do not transfer delayed-type hypersensitivity (DTH).
+(1) 4Life's transfer factors are sourced from the ultrafiltration of colostrum and from chicken egg yolks.
+(4; 5) Transfer factors obtained from the spray-dried filtrate of bovine colostrum are of two classes: the transfer factors present in the ultra-filtrate of ≤10,000 daltons and other compounds present in the nanofiltrate are ≤3,500 daltons.
 Transfer factors were first discovered in 1949 by Dr. H. Sherwood Lawrence when he demonstrated that CMI could be transferred from one individual to another by way of low molecular weight extracts of white blood cells.
-Transfer factors could transfer DTH of a specific form from a skin test positive individual to a skin test negative individual who subsequent to the transfer would skin test positive for that antigen.
-(6) In a subsequent study in 1955, Lawrence demonstrated that DTH could be passed serially, first from a skin test positive individual to a test negative individual, who became test positive, then six months later from the second individual to another test negative individual who became test positive.
+Transfer factors could transfer DTH of a specific form from a skin test positive individual to a skin test negative individual who, after the transfer, would test positive for that antigen.
+(6) In a subsequent study in 1955, Lawrence demonstrated that DTH could be passed serially, first from a positive individual to a negative individual, who became positive, then six months later from the second individual to another negative individual who then became positive.
 (7) At the time, antibodies were the focus of immune research and little was known of the importance of DTH and of the involvement of T-cells in immune response.
-Transfer factors promote wellness via cell-mediated immunity.
-These compounds are components of colostrum, an infant's first meal.
-They bridge the generational gap by passing cell-mediated immunity from mother to infant.
+Transfer factors promote wellness via CMI.
+Transfer factors are components of colostrum, an infant's first meal.
+(5; 8) They bridge the generational gap by passing CMI from mother to infant.
+(9)

-Transfer factors' preparations contain more than 200 different moieties of polypeptide molecules with a molecular weight of <10,000 daltons; each moiety potentially has a great number of epitope variations.
+Transfer factor preparations contain more than 200 different moieties of polypeptide molecules with a molecular weight of <10,000 daltons; each moiety potentially has a great number of epitope variations.
 These antigen-specific factors are synthesized in monocytes and stored in the cytoplasm or on the cell membrane.
 A significant body of evidence indicates that the primary biological function of transfer factors is to recruit and specifically sensitize previously uncommitted lymphocytes.
-These sensitized T-lymphocytes initiate the events of cell-mediated immunity, thereby promoting immunity not only at the site of antigen challenge but also throughout the body.
-(8) The effect of transfer factors on antigen-mediated immunity via B-cells is not completely understood; however, a clinical test has reported an increase in particular antibodies, such as IgA and IgG, during transfer factor administration.
+These sensitized T-lymphocytes initiate the events of CMI, thereby promoting immunity not only at the site of antigen challenge but also throughout the body.
+(10) The effect of transfer factors on antigen-mediated immunity via B-cells is not completely understood; however, our own studies found an increase in particular antibodies, such as IgA and IgG, during 4Life Transfer Factor administration.

-A study conducted with 30 college students found that either l× 15 days or 2× 15 days (with a 2 weeks' break in between) of transfer factor administered according to label dose helped them maintain their health.
-In both groups, transfer factor administration improved the number of CD8+ T-cells and NK cells to healthier levels.
-Particularly, those who took the product for 2× 15 days showed prolonged health maintenance and improvement of immune cell markers than those who took it for 15 days.
-Specifically, the maintenance of good health and improvement of immune cell markers remained for up to 3 months after stopping transfer factor administration in those who took the product for 2× 15 days, in comparison to 1 month in those who took the product for 1× 15 days.
-(15)
+A study conducted with 30 college students found that either 1× 15 days or 2× 15 days (with a two-week break in between) of 4Life Transfer Factor Classic administered according to label dose helped them maintain their health.
+In both groups, product administration improved the number of CD8+ T-cells and NK cells to healthier levels.
+Particularly, those who took the product for 2×15 days showed prolonged health maintenance and improvement of immune cell markers than those who took it for 15 days.
+Specifically, the maintenance of good health and improvement of immune cell markers remained for up to three months after stopping product administration in those who took the product for 2× 15 days, in comparison to one month in those who took the product for 1×15 days.
+(22)

-In a study of acute toxicity, rats were assessed for 14 days following a single gavage of 4Life Transfer Factor.
+In a study of acute toxicity, rats were assessed for 14 days following a single gavage of 4Life Transfer Factor Tri-Factor Formula.
 Five female SD rats were each gavaged with a dose of 2,000 mg/kg.
 No treatment-related mortalities occurred and there were no clinical signs of toxicity.
 No significant difference in body weight occurred.
 No gross lesions were found at necropsy in any of the animals.
-Thus, acute toxicity is considered to be greater than 2,000mg/kg (human equivalent dose of approximately 320 mg/kg).
-(16)
+Thus, acute toxicity is considered to be greater than 2,000 mg/kg (human equivalent dose of approximately 320 mg/kg).
+(23)

 The use of transfer factors is contraindicated in people receiving immunosuppressive therapy, though actual interactions have not been documented.
 The use of transfer factors during pregnancy and nursing has not been evaluated.

-4Life Transfer Factor® can be found in the following products:4Life Transfer Factor® Tri-Factor® Formula4Life® Transfer Factor Plus® Tri-Factor® Formula4Life Transfer Factor® RioVida® Tri-Factor® Formula4Life Transfer Factor® Chewable Tri-Factor® Formula4Life Transfer Factor® Classic4Life Transfer Factor® Immune Spray4Life Transfer Factor® KBU®4Life Transfer Factor® Belle Vie®4Life Transfer Factor® Cardio4Life Transfer Factor® GluCoach®4Life Transfer Factor® MalePro®4Life Transfer Factor® ReCall®4Life Transfer Factor Reflexion®4Life Transfer Factor Vista®Renuvo®RiteStart® MenRiteStart® WomenRiteStart® Kids & TeensPre/O Biotics™PRO-TF®
+4Life Transfer Factor® Tri-Factor® Formula4Life® Transfer Factor Plus® Tri-Factor® Formula4Life Transfer Factor® RioVida® Tri-Factor® Formula4Life Transfer Factor® Chewable Tri-Factor® Formula4Life Transfer Factor® Classic4Life Transfer Factor® Immune Spray4Life Transfer Factor® KBU®4Life Transfer Factor® Belle Vie®4Life Transfer Factor® Cardio4Life Transfer Factor® Collagen4Life Transfer Factor® GluCoach®4Life Transfer Factor® MalePro®4Life Transfer Factor® ReCall®4Life Transfer Factor Reflexion®4Life Transfer Factor Vista®Renuvo®RiteStart® MenRiteStart® WomenRiteStart® Kids & TeensPre/o Biotics®PRO-TF®

 1. Fundenberg, H. and G. Pizza.
 1994, Progress in Drug Research, Vol. 42, pp. 309–400.